 Incorrect routing of the cable can lead to heat damage and impairment of the EMC properties.
-For positioning and securing of the cable (fixing point of the cable tie) see connecting cable installation instructions.
+For positioning and securing of the cable (fixing point of the cable tie), see the connecting cable installation instructions.
+4. Turn off the ON/OFF switch.